 kensho (Japanese) – First awakening to the state of samadhi.

-lakshana, lakśaṇa) – Characteristics, traits, marks, signs, qualities: “The lakshana of existence thus presented to us are not its real nature, but our own thought-construction.
-But our buddhi (reason), which chases after multiplicities, fails to understand this fact and causes us to cling to appearances as realities.”
+lakshana (lakśaṇa) – Attributes, characteristics, differences: “The lakshana of existence thus presented to us are not its real nature, but our own thought-construction.
+But our reason (buddhi), which chases after the myriad things, fails to understand this fact and causes us to cling to appearances as realities.”
 Lankavatara Sutra

 maha – great

 Mahayana – Great Vehicle School of Buddhism

 manas – The discriminating mind; the source of thoughts and will.
 “Manas, meaning ‘to think’, ‘to intend’, is that seat of intellection and cognition corresponding to the Western conception of the mind.”
 (Suzuki, Studies in the Lankavatara, p.
 250)